GP-GAN: Towards Realistic High-Resolution Image Blending: The Approach

 \subsection{Gaussian-Poisson Equation}

-Networks like the proposed Blending GAN $G(x)$ could only generate low-resolution images as shown in Figure~\ref{fig:encoder_decoder_input_output_gt}.
-Even for slightly larger images, the results tend to be blurry and have unpleasant artefacts, which is unsuitable for image blending as the task usually need to combine several high-resolution images and blend them into one realistic, high-resolution image.
-To make use of the natural images generated by Blending GAN $G(x)$, we propose Gaussian-Poisson Equation fashioned by the well-known Laplacian pyramid~\cite{burt1983laplacian} for generating high-resolution and realistic images.
+The proposed Blending GAN can only generate low-resolution images, as shown in Figure~\ref{fig:encoder_decoder_input_output_gt}.
+Even for slightly larger images, the results tend to be blurry with unpleasant artifacts, which is unsuitable for image blending task.
+Since the task usually needs to combine several high-resolution images and blend them into one realistic image with the resolution unchanged.
+To make use of the realistic images generated by Blending GAN, we propose Gaussian-Poisson Equation fashioned by the well-known Laplacian pyramid~\cite{burt1983laplacian} for generating high-resolution and realistic images.

-We observe that although our Blending GAN $G(x)$ couldn't produce high-resolution images, the generated image $\tilde{x}_l$ is natural and realistic as a low-resolution image.
-So it is possible for us to seek a high-resolution and realistic image $\tilde{x}_h$ by approximating the colour in $\tilde{x}_l$ while capturing rich details like texture and edges in the original high-resolution image $x$.
-We formulate the requirement using two constraints: one is the colour constraint, the other is the gradient constraint.
-The color constraint forces $\tilde{x}_h$ to have similar color to $\tilde{x}_l$, which can be achieved by generating a $\tilde{x}_h$ with the same low-frequency signals as $\tilde{x}_l$.
+We observe that although our Blending GAN cannot produce high-resolution images, the generated image $\tilde{x}_l$ is natural and realistic as a low-resolution image.
+So we can seek a high-resolution and realistic image $\tilde{x}_h$ by approximating the color of $\tilde{x}_l$ while capturing rich details like textures and edges in the original high-resolution image $x$.
+Such requirements are formulated into two constraints: one is the color constraint, while the other is the gradient constraint.
+The color constraint forces $\tilde{x}_h$ to have a similar color to $\tilde{x}_l$, which can be achieved by generating an image with the same low-frequency signals as $\tilde{x}_l$.
 The simplest way to extract the low-frequency signals is using a Gaussian filter.
-The gradient constraint tries to restore the high-resolution details which are the same as forcing $\tilde{x}_h$ and $\tilde{x}_l$ to have the same high-frequency signals.
-This could be implemented by using gradient or divergence.
+The gradient constraint tries to restore the high-resolution details, which is the same as forcing $\tilde{x}_h$ and $x$ to have the same high-frequency signals.
+This step could be implemented by using the divergence operator.

-Formally, we need to optimize the objective function defined as:
+Formally, we need to optimize the objective function defined as follows:

-$P(x_h)$ is inspired by the well-known Poisson Equation~\cite{perez2003poisson} and is defined as:
+$P(x_h)$ is inspired by the well-known Poisson Equation~\cite{perez2003poisson} and is defined as follows: